sdupjj/ACAK/README.md

 # Which will be improved?
 1. Allow plugin
-2. Try to be with English.
+2. Try to be with English

 # Weakness
 1. Only for MS Windows & Excel
-2. Single thread.
+2. Single thread
+3. Strange error happens sometimes

-# ACAK Core Version History
+# ACAK Version History
+1. Core
 0.9.3 j  <<< Current version
 0.9.3 i
 0.9.2
 0.9

-# ACAK Plugin Version History
-1. Plugin Time 0.1.xlsm
+2. Plugin Time 0.1.xlsm
 0.1  <<< Current version